Decolonizing the Scientific Method in a First-year Breadth Science Course

 - Do students gain an affective change in how they view the relationship between their bodies/health and the local environment?

-Dissemination: We will use the Undergraduate Studies Committee in the Faculty Health Sciences (FHS), Faculty Council and special events organized around teaching and learning initiatives in FHS to share our findings.
+Knowledge sharing: We will use the Undergraduate Studies Committee in the Faculty Health Sciences (FHS), Faculty Council and special events organized around teaching and learning initiatives in FHS to share our findings.
 This has been a routine practice for the TLDGs undertaken by faculty in FHS.

 Our study findings could impact how other natural science courses and instructors approach the way in which they cover science, human biology and human health.
 The project does fit within the larger goals of the FHS curriculum renewal and its upcoming five-year Academic Plan, which includes items found within the recommendations from the SFU Aboriginal Reconciliation Council.
 These recommendations and plans call for indigenizing and decolonizing our curriculum, of which “Human Biology” is one element.
 A modified “Human Biology” class as we are proposing may be suitable for the SFU Aboriginal University Preparation Program.

-View all of Nienke van Houten's ISTLD-funded projects:
+View Nienke van Houten's ISTLD-funded projects:

-View all of Mark Lechner's ISTLD-funded projects:
+View Mark Lechner's ISTLD-funded projects:

 Decolonizing the Scientific Method in a First Year Breadth Science Course (G0272) - with Neinke van Houten